nitrite/nitrite-doc/java-sdk/repository/write.md

 ### Removing Using a Filter and Options

-You can remove an entity using a filter and options.
+You can remove multiple entities using a filter and options.
 It takes a `Filter` object as first input parameter.
 It takes a `boolean` value as second input parameter.
 If the second input parameter is `true`, then it will remove only the first entity matched by the filter.
 Otherwise, it will remove all the entities matched by the filter.
 It returns a `WriteResult` object.

 ```java
 WriteResult result = productRepository.remove(where("productName").eq("Apple iPhone 6"), false);